cainmagi/FFmpeg-Encoder-Decoder-for-Python/README.md

 ## Update Report

+### V2.05 update report:

+1. Fix a severe bug that causes the memory leak when using MpegClient.This bug also exists in MpegDecoder, but it seems that the bug would not cause memory leak in that case.
+(Although we have also fixed it now.)

+2. Upgrade to FFMpeg 4.0 Version.

 ### V2.01 update report:

 1. Fix a bug that occurs when the first received frame may has a PTS larger than zero.